Francisca-Heii/online-store-app/README.md

 #### Common Features Across All Pages
 ---------------------------------------------------------------------------------------------------
 #### Header
-* The header is positioned to be fixed at the top of the screen and to always be visible to the user, no matter what screen size or device is being used.
+* The header is positioned to be fixed at the top, left side of the screen and to always be visible to  the user, no matter what screen size or device is being used.
 This allows easy and seamless navigation across all pages, meaning that users can find it quickly.

-* The name Supreme Furnitures which acts as a logo, is positioned at the top of the page within the header and when clicked on redirects you to the home page.
+* The name "Supreme Furnitures" which acts as a logo, is positioned at the top of the page within the header and when clicked on redirects you to the home page.
 The logo is visible in the header when viewed on all screen sizes.

+* Features a responsive main navigation bar with a sub-menu both inside the header.
+This can be found easily at the top of the page.
+The page is consists ofthe following menu items:  All products,Living Room, Bedroom, Dining Room, Study, Lighting, and Accessories.
+On hoover of each menu item(main navigationbar), a sub-menu is displayed showing more links to the site.
+On click of each submenu, it takes the user to the related section/page.

+* The navbar contains a search functionality where the usercan search for products.
+This functionality allows the users to enter keywords associated with the name or productdescription and the results aredisplayed on the product page.

+* The ‘Account’ link reveals ‘Login, Register’ for site visitors, ‘Profile’ for account holders, and ‘ProductManagement’ for the admin profiles.
+On smaller screens, the navigation collapses into a hamburger menu.
+Thisallows the site navigation to be easy touse on all devices.

+* Contains the shopping bag, where users can see the items they have put in the bag before procedding to checkout.